Oliver St John, 3rd Baron St John of Bletso

+Biography

 St John was a son of Oliver St John, 1st Baron St John of Bletso, and Agnes Fisher.
 He was High Sheriff of Bedfordshire in 1585.
 In 1588 he was elected Member of Parliament for Bedfordshire.
 He was High Sheriff of Bedfordshire again in 1589 and was re-elected MP for Bedfordshire in 1593.
 He succeeded to the barony on the death of his brother John without male issue on 23 October 1596.
 He was Lord Lieutenant of Huntingdonshire from April 1597 until his death.

 St John married Dorothy Reid, daughter of Sir John Rede or Reid, of Oddington, Gloucestershire.
 They had eight sons and seven daughters: